TFNS/writeups/2020-04-12-ByteBanditsCTF/notes-app/README.md

 Then, I tried that on my profile page and it worked.

-This should be a good entrypoint to our exploitation steps.
+This should be a good entry point to our exploitation steps.

 ## Exploitation